A BRIEF HISTORY OF BULGARIA

 From about 400 BC a race called the Thracians lived in parts of what is now Bulgaria.
 The Thracians were a tribal society and they were superb horsemen.
-They were also known for making beautiful gold and silver jewellery.
+They were also known for making beautiful gold and silver jewelry.

 In 395 the Roman Empire split in two.
 Bulgaria became part of the Eastern Roman Empire (later called the Byzantine Empire).
-However Byzantium grew weaker and about 500 AD Slavs settled in Bulgaria.
+However, Byzantium grew weaker and about 500 AD Slavs settled in Bulgaria.

 Then in 680 the Bulgars invaded led by their ruler Khan Asparukh.
 They were descended from the Huns from Central Asia.
 They crossed the Danube and founded the state of Bulgaria.
 They then intermarried with the Slavs.

-However in the late 8th century the Emperor Constantine V tried to destroy Bulgaria - but without success.
+However in the late 8th century Emperor Constantine V tried to destroy Bulgaria - but without success.
 Then the pendulum swung the other way.
 From 809 Khan Krum attacked the Byzantine Empire.
 Led by Khan Krum the Bulgars were victorious.
 In 811 the Byzantine Emperor, Nicephorus was killed in battle.
 Krum had his skull covered in silver and used it for drinking.
 In 813 Krum even lay siege to Constantinople, the capital of Byzantium but he failed to capture it.
-Finally in 816 Khan Omurtag made peace.
+Finally, in 816 Khan Omurtag made peace.

 Then in 846 Boris I of Bulgaria accepted Christianity and his subjects followed.
 Bulgaria accepted the Eastern Orthodox Church rather than the western Catholic Church.

 However in the later 10th century Bulgaria declined.
 In 971 the Byzantines took the capital Preslav along with a large part of eastern Bulgaria.
-Finally in 1014 after the battle of Belasita the Byzantines captured 15,000 Bulgars.
-Out of every 100 men 99 were blinded and one was left with one eye to lead the others home.
+Finally in 1014 after the battle of Belasita, the Byzantines captured 15,000 Bulgars.
+Out of every 100 men, 99 were blinded and one was left with one eye to lead the others home.
 In 1018 Bulgaria became part of the Byzantine Empire.